rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

     follow.
 Class Based Views (CBVs) came later as a way to hide bits of your code in lots of different places to make it harder to look after.
 There is a tendency to think that Class=Good, Function=Bad but that is not the case.
-    CBVs come with a bunch of basic things to use as templates, however in the real world they never do exactly what you want and you will need to extend serialisers and generally much about with them.
+    CBVs come with a bunch of basic things to use as templates, however in the real world they never do exactly what you want and you will need to extend serialisers and generally muck about with them.
 Stick with FBVs, they are fine.

 Celery
     Its too complicated for most use cases.
 Cron and Django management commands work fine.